masashitsubaki/molecularGNN_smiles/README.md

-The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict the molecular properties (i.e., this is an end-to-end learning without input features or descriptors used in chemoinformatics).
+The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict the molecular properties.
+That is, this is an end-to-end learning that does not require input features or descriptors used in chemoinformatics.

-In drug compounds, for example, each atom, chemical bond, and their connections in a molecular graph are not very important.
+In drug compounds, for example, each atom, chemical bond, and their connections in a molecular graph are not so important.
-More important in drug compounds is to consider large fragments of molecular graphs, e.g., [β-lactam in penicillin](https://en.wikipedia.org/wiki/%CE%92-lactam_antibiotic).
+More important in drug compounds is to consider relatively large fragments of molecular graphs, e.g., [β-lactam in penicillin](https://en.wikipedia.org/wiki/%CE%92-lactam_antibiotic).
-Such large fragments are called r-radius subgraphs or molecular fingerprints.
+Such fragments are called r-radius subgraphs or molecular fingerprints.
 Based on this observation, our GNN leverages molecular fingerprints and the model can be described as follows: